Railway accidents in Queensland

 This is a list of significant railway accidents in Queensland, Australia.

-Fatal Accidents
+Fatal accidents

 Toowoomba, 1913

-On 1 January 1913 six people were killed and six injured.
+On 1 January 1913, six people were killed and six injured.
 The people killed were working at the scene of an earlier derailment.

 There are varying reports of two rail accidents in (near) Toowoomba in 1913.
 These come from lists of major accidents compiled by some newspapers in the 21st century.
 One claimed accident is for 1 January 1913 where it is claimed six people were killed.
-The other is for the 30 January 1913 where it is claimed 14 people were killed.
-The only reasonably cited reference is to an accident at Murphys Creek (near Toowoomba) on the 30 January 1913 (see entry below) where six people are reported as being killed.
+The other is for 30 January 1913 where it is claimed 14 people were killed.
+The only reasonably cited reference is to an accident at Murphys Creek (near Toowoomba) on 30 January 1913 (see entry below) where six people are reported as being killed.
 There is no verifiable citation for fourteen people being killed in an accident near Toowoomba in 1913.